-Aging generally refers to the later years of life, age 65 years old until a person's death.
-Erik Erikson’s theory of psychosocial development said that this is a period of time for reflection on a person’s life.
+Aging generally refers to the later years of life, approximately age 65 years old until a person's death.
+Erik Erikson’s theory of psychosocial development states that this is a period of time for reflection on a person’s life.
 It is the time when they look back at the accomplishments that they've made over their entire lifespan.
-It’s important to note that this isn't just a time to look back at the rest of their life and to not do anything.
+It’s important to note, however, that this isn't solely a time to look back at the rest of their life and to not do anything.

 Many people are still very active during this period of time in making significant contributions to the world around them.
 This is a time of change and personal growth in people's lives as well.
 It's a time when people realize the onset of death and try to accomplish more with the time that they have remaining.

 There are several physical and psychological effects of aging.
 Physically, a person during this time might be losing muscle mass.
 Muscles tend to begin degenerating slowly, and certain abilities might be becoming a little bit more difficult for them to perform.

 There is some mental or brain degeneration that occurs at this time as well.
 People start to have lower speeds of processing of information, especially in their working memories.
 They also experience a loss of long-term memory.
 Diseases, such as Alzheimer's disease, can speed this process up.

 It's important for a person to stay active and healthy during this period, especially to stay mentally sharp.
 This means staying physically active by going to a gym or working out.
 This can offset some of that loss of muscle mass and ability.
 It is also important to stay mentally active by engaging in intellectually stimulating activity.
 This can mean engaging in social activities or doing puzzles to keep the brain active.